natebranda/Bull/README.md

 ## Roadmap / Future Action Items

 <!-- TODO: Add a short list of improvements you’d make if you had more time. -->
+* Add multiple days of gameplay wherein Angus's story could genuinely develop into the horror game it is supposed to be.
+The progression is written, but unfortunately it has not yet been implemented.
+* Make a tutorial sequence for the first day where Angus's sister, Sarah, walks you through the basic layout of the house and your objectives for each day.
+* Make a visible todo list in the pause menu that erases chores when they have been completed.
+* Create system for dialogue lines and subtitles for dialogue between Angus and Sarah in the tutorial and for their daily telephone conversations.
+* Implement a movement system for use with Sarah as an NPC in the tutorial and for Jane, the homeless woman who has been living in Angus's home without him knowing.
+This system would allow for these characters to trigger footstep sounds while moving accross surfaces.

 ## License